ZenoRobotics/PX4-Gazebo-Drone-with-Camera-/PX4_Drone_Sim_Proj/README.md

-Running Scripts with Gazebo, PX4, Mavros and QGroundControl (SITL)
+## Running Scripts with Gazebo, PX4, Mavros and QGroundControl (SITL)

-Setup Directions:
+### Setup Directions:

-Download or clonee code here.
-Then download and build the PX4 software which can be found here with instructions: https://docs.px4.io/master/en/dev_setup/building_px4.html .
+Download or clone code here.
+Then download and build the PX4 software, as well as mavros and mavlink, which can be found here with instructions: [https://docs.px4.io/master/en/dev_setup/building_px4.html](https://docs.px4.io/main/en/ros/mavros_installation.html) .

 The directions below for running the drone simulation below assumes that you place the PX4 software under the /PX4_Drone_Sim_Proj director.
 This isn't necessary, you just have to modify the T2 directions below to cd into your PX4-Autopilot directory location.

 Assuming all of the software tools listed above have been properly installed, start them up in the following order: